Energy utilities have been facing a major challenge for some years now: the high switching rate of their B2B customers.

 The UK energy market regulator, OFGEM, estimates that profit margins for the larger energy suppliers in the UK in 2018 fell to an average of 3%.
 This has led to cost cutting across the board, often affecting customer support and leading to errors in reporting and billing, etc.

-So far, we’ve established that many retailers and suppliers in Europe are facing increased competition and pressure to provide improved customer satisfaction for fear of losing customers to the phenomenon of switching.
+So far, we’ve established that many utilities and suppliers in Europe are facing increased competition and pressure to provide improved customer satisfaction for fear of losing customers to the phenomenon of switching.

 The use of data from smart meters and other sources (such as weather data, building information, etc.) is also being used by retailers to improve their customer engagement.
-For example, utilising information about customers to provide tips and recommendations to improve energy efficiency can help the consumer reduce their energy bill and start to build back trust with their retailer.
+For example, utilising information about customers to provide tips and recommendations to improve energy efficiency can help the consumer reduce their energy bill and start to build back trust in their utility.

 Examples of such new revenue streams include: